Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 ### Classification Task: deterministic inceptionNet vs Monte Carlo Dropout inceptionNet

 In the table below are reported the overall results on the classification task.
-The results of the deterministic model are obtained running the training configuration for five times.
-Instead for the Monte Carlo Dropout model the evaluation configuration is run five times due to the active dropout layers.
+The results for the deterministic model are obtained averaging the results over five runs.
+Instead for the Monte Carlo Dropout models the results are obtained by sampling five times from the network.
 <!--
 | Model                         |    Accuracy   | Loss    | Recall                 | Precision             |
 | --------------------------    | ------------- | --------| -----------------------| ----------------------|